Audio¶

 AudioSource Command¶

-The AudioSource Command lets you batch multiple audio operations into one action.
+The AudioSource Command lets you batch multiple audio operations into one process.
 Pick an AudioSource target, then toggle on the operations you need - play, set clip, adjust volume, and more - all in one Inspector entry.

 [SerializeReference]